 The objective of the Agile Expedient Manufacturing KCI is to enable adaptive, rapid, and low cost fabrication of replaceable parts that are certified for service through the development of novel synthesis and processing methods.
-The subject KCI's objectives includes 2D and 3D hybrid electronics assembly and packaging concepts for sensors and systems.
 Manufacturing capabilities developed through this effort are expected to enable 3D additive approaches that facilitate alloying-by-design concurrent with (near-) net-shape fabrication with reduced time from raw material to finished component.
 Research contributing to this goal includes the system thermodynamics and kinetics within a meta-stable environment of rapid heating, material melting, alloy mixing, cooling and solidification, and solid state transformation throughout the entire 3D additive manufacturing process.
 Materials (commercial off-the-shelf (COTS), bio-derived, indigenous, and specialty materials) of varying length-scale and morphology (nano, multi-phase, 2D/3D composites, and coatings) and various material classes (metallics, ceramics, glasses, polymers, and composites) are the basis from which property datasets are established for component design.
 Designing and producing the precursor materials is a key component of this effort.
 Further, this work is focused on developing a better understanding of the preconditioning, and tailoring of precursor materials for thermomechanical processing to achieve the designed properties and performance.
-The 2D and 3D hybrid electronics shall support the development of additive processes for flexible electronics and 3D hybrid electronics and research in components sensors that include, but are not limited to, Soldier health monitoring, asset monitoring, communications, antennas and navigation, and soft robotics.
-Related topics that engage education and workforce development are also of interest.